isabella232/website-27/docs/reference/all/source/includes/_commands_ardrone3.md

 ```

 Move the drone to a specified location.<br/>
-If a new command moveTo is sent, the drone will immediatly cancel the previous one.<br/>
+If a new command moveTo is sent, the drone will immediatly run it (no cancel will be issued).<br/>
 If a [CancelMoveTo](#ARDrone3-Piloting-CancelMoveTo) command is sent, the moveTo is stopped.<br/>
 During the moveTo, all pitch, roll and gaz values of the piloting command will be ignored by the drone.<br/>
 However, the yaw value can be used.<br/>